Reading Lab

 Choose NO MORE THAN TWO WORDS from the passage.

-40. What does the writer say timelines should be judged by?
+40. According to the writer, what should timelines be judged by?